Quantum Automating $\mathbf{TC}^0$-Frege Is LWE-Hard: -Frege is hard to quantum automate

 \subsection{Proof of \Cref{thm:main}}

 We are ready to put all the pieces together.

-\begin{proof}[Proof of \Cref{thm:main}] Suppose that $\TC^0$-Frege is weakly quantum automatable, that is, suppose that $S$ is a quantum automatable proof system simulating $\TC^0$-Frege.
+\begin{proof}[Proof of \Cref{thm:main}] Let $d_0$ be the smallest constant for which $\TC^0$-Frege satisfies \Cref{eq:implication}, meaning that $\TC^0$-Frege admits polynomial-size proofs of the propositional translation of \Cref{lem:inj-formal} in depth $d_0$, and let $d \geq d_0$.
+Suppose that $\TC^0_d$-Frege is weakly quantum automatable, that is, suppose that $S$ is a quantum automatable proof system simulating $\TC^0_d$-Frege.
 Let $Q$ be the quantum algorithm automating $S$.
 We describe a quantum algorithm $Q'$ that takes as input a matrix $A$ defining a function $f_A$ as in \Cref{def:fA} and an output $z$ of this function and succeeds in finding a preimage of $z$ with high probability.